 Stakeholders & Interests:

-Judges – The judges will evaluate the APS as per the IEEE SoutheastCon 2015 Hardware Competition rules7.
+Judges – The judges will evaluate the APS as per the IEEE SoutheastCon 2015 Hardware Competition rules [71].

 FTFP – The FTFP are interested in the APS being able to follow the line on the floor to be able to complete the tasks.
 The FTFP grades rely on the success of the APS.